 - Avoid procrastination: Avoid procrastinating tasks.
-Procrastination emerges out of poor time management, laziness, and lack of discipline.
+Procrastination emerges out of poor time management, bad problem solving, laziness, and lack of discipline.

 - Refrain from gossip: Keep your idle, unproductive, and negative thoughts at bay.
-Associate yourself with hard working and ambitious people and pick up the positive traits from them and avoid gossip of any kind.
+Surround yourself with people who are motivated and determined, take on their positive qualities, and steer clear of gossip.